 FI 730 Management of Financial Institutions (3 credits)

 This course analyzes the environment, structure and operation of depository financial institutions while concentrating most heavily on commercial banks.
 It reviews the complex role of depository institutions within a changing industry and examines criteria used to measure performance.
 The course presents the analytical methods used to evaluate the efficiency of operations, the market position, and the development of the institutions.
 Factors leading to growth and profitability, both internal and external to the firm, are evaluated.
 Issues specific to the international operations of U.S. banks as well as the domestic operations of foreign banks are explored.
 The course examines the exposure to risk of various kinds and methods used to minimize those risks.
 Both cases and current issues are used.

 Pre-Req: FI625 for MSF; For all others: FI625 (or GR525 if GR 525 is taken at Bentley).

-Studies mergers and acquisitions, both as a growth strategy and as a means of increasing the market value of the firm.
+This course studies mergers and acquisitions, both as a growth strategy and as a means of increasing the market value of the firm.
 Students develop the skills to scan the environment for potentially attractive targets, and thereafter, to determine the terms of a merger.
-Through the case analysis method, students test pre-merger conditions against post-merger facts to form judgments about the soundnessof a given merger.
-Accounting treatment of mergers, as well as the role tax and antitrust laws, is studied.
+Through the case analysis method, students test pre-merger conditions against post-merger facts to form judgments about the soundness of a given merger.
+Accounting treatment of mergers, as well as the role of tax and antitrust laws, is studied.

 FI 751 International Financial Management (3 credits)